kamyker/UnityDarkenThemer/README.md

 # UnityDarkenThemer

-Keep in mind this package is experimental and there is some issues (like not usable Timeline window).
+Keep in mind this package is experimental and there is some issues.
 [![UnityDarkenThemer](http://img.youtube.com/vi/8VbNQfeyJmI/0.jpg)](http://www.youtube.com/watch?v=8VbNQfeyJmI "UnityDarkenThemer")

 ## Setup: